kixorz/fbpublisher/README.md

 Helping with smart publishing of Open Graph actions since 2013!

 This js class stores all Open Graph actions performed by user during a session (including ones performed before Facebook Sign in).
-When user Signs in to Facebook, it automatically publishes them.
+When user Signs in to Facebook, it automatically publishes all stored actions.
 It's useful for games and other one-page apps.

 Usage
 =====